 The Perfect Sunday

 Sunday is the perfect day to head out for some outdoor fun at Oakland's signature Lake Merritt Park, roughly two miles away.
 Visit Children's Fairyland where everything is built to "kid scale" and fairy tale characters come to life.
 Check out the Nature Center, a small museum at the water's edge, or bring your binoculars to see how many different species of birds you can spot in the area.
 A running and cycling trail circles the lake, providing plenty of exercise.
 If you'd prefer dining in style, try the Terrace Room at the Lake Merritt Hotel, a local treasure since 1927.
 Saturday and Sunday brunch is served in a room with views of the lake and Oakland's city skyline

-Easy access to freeways • Easy access to public transportation • Many small parks.
+Many small parks • Easy access to public transportation • Easy access to freeways.

 Locals Don't Love

-Freeway noise • Lack of nightlife, entertainment, and restaurants • Traffic.
+Traffic • Lack of nightlife, entertainment, and restaurants • Freeway noise.

 Disclaimer: School attendance zone boundaries are supplied by Maponics and are subject to change.
 Check with the applicable school district prior to making a decision based on these boundaries.